fiskaltrust/faq/qna/DE-receipt-handout.md

 ## Question

-What should i do when the order is processed but the posreceipt can't be print because of an internal technical reason of the POS?
+What should i do when the order and invoice is processed including answer of the fiskaltrust.middleware but the posreceipt can't be print because of an internal technical reason of the POS?

 ## Metadata tags